-FURTHERMORE, pursuant to RCW 43.06.220(3), the prohibitions set forth in Proclamations 20-25, et seq., are modified as set forth below.
-Unless otherwise specifically noted, the modifications take effect at 12:01 a.m., Tuesday, November 17, 2020.
-All modifications to existing prohibitions set forth herein shall expire at 11:59 p.m., Monday, December 14, 2020, unless otherwise extended.
+FURTHERMORE, pursuant to RCW 43.06.220(3), the prohibitions set forth in Proclamations 20-25, et seq., continue to be modified, with amendments, as set forth below.
+Unless otherwise specifically noted, the modifications herein take effect immediately.
+All modifications to existing phased prohibitions set forth herein shall expire at 11:59 p.m., Monday, January 4, 2021, unless otherwise extended.

 If an activity is not listed below, currently existing guidance shall continue to apply.
 If current guidance is more restrictive than the below listed restrictions, the most restrictive guidance shall apply.
-These below modifications do not apply to education (including but not limited to K-12, higher education, trade and vocational schools), childcare, health care, and courts and judicial branch-related proceedings, all of which are exempt from the modifications and shall continue to follow current guidance.
+These below modifications do not apply to education (including but not limited to K-12, higher education, trade and vocational schools), childcare, recovery support groups, health care, and courts and judicial branch-related proceedings, all of which are exempt from the modifications and shall continue to follow current guidance.
 Terms used in this proclamation have the same definitions used in the Safe Start Washington Phased Reopening County-by-County Plan.

-Modifications to existing prohibitions:
+Modifications to existing phased prohibitions: